-- Know the legal age for the consumption of alcoholic beverages in the country in which you work and request an ID document when the customer appears to be below the required age. - Avoid creating noise, disturbances or other possible inconveniences to those who work or live near the venue in which you work, taking the necessary precautions. - Be able to recognise the first signs of alcohol abuse and refrain from serving further drinks. - Always adopt responsible behaviour (e.g. do not consume alcohol at the workplace).

-- Do not promote, publicise or carry out your work in such a way as to encourage excessive or irresponsible consumption or discourage responsible behaviour. - Maintain friendly behaviour towards customers and always promote the consumption of alcoholic drinks with food.
+1 Know the legal age for the consumption of al- coholic beverages in the country in which you work and request an ID document when the cu- stomer appears to be below the required age.
+3 Be able to recognise the first signs of alcohol abuse and refrain from serving further drinks.
+5 Do not promote, publicise or carry out your work in such a way as to encourage excessive or irresponsible consumption or discourage re- sponsible behaviour.

 Most of the events planned for the year did not take place due to repeated lock-down periods imposed by different governments around the world in order to limit the risk of Covid-19 infection.
-Nevertheless, the Responsible Serving Guidelines were shared with bartenders who worked for the Group in all the events held during 2020.
+Nevertheless, the Responsible Serving Guidelines were shared with